sagemath/trac_to_gh/Issue 3360.md

 # Issue 3360: Upgarde sympow to the 1.019 release

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3360

 Original creator: mabshoff